hook-lang/hook/README.md

 # The Hook Programming Language

-Hook is a simple, small, cross-plataform scripting language with an easy-to-understand implementation.
-It has been written entirely by hand in C99 using the most simple techniques like recursive descending parsing, stack-based virtual machine, reference counting, etc.
+Hook is a simple, small, cross-platform, dynamically typed scripting language that combines imperative and functional programming.
+It was written entirely by hand in C using easy-to-understand techniques like recursive descent parsing, stack-based virtual machine, reference counting, etc.

 ## What does it look like